Verify Linearizability of Concurrent Stacks: Conditions for Linearizability of Concurrent Stacks

+The set $ A_i$ is a set of the push operations whose values have been popped by the pop operations ahead of $ pop_i$. $ B_i $ is a set of the push operations whose values have not been popped by the pop operations ahead of $ pop_i$ and which is not bigger than $ pop_i$ w.r.t. $ \prec_e$.
+This means that the effects of the push operations in the set $ B_i $ can be observed by $ pop_i$.
+Informally, the second condition requires that every non-empty pop operation always pops the value pushed by a latest push operation (i.e., maximal w.r.t. $ \prec_e$) in the set $ B_i$.

-Informally, the first condition requires that each non-empty pop operation always pops the value pushed by the latest push operation among the push operations which precede the pop operation and are not mapped to its previous pop operations (with respect to the linear order of pop operations).
-In other words, the pop operations always remove the latest values in the stack in the linear order of pop operations.
-The second condition requires that if a pop operation returns an empty value, then for any push operation which precedes the pop operation, the values pushed by them are removed by the previous pop operations of the pop operation; for any push operation which is interleaved with the pop operation and is not mapped to the previous pop operation of the pop operation, the push operation does not precede the push operations mapped to the previous pop operations of the pop operation.
+$ C_i$ is a set of the push operations which are interleaved with $ pop_i$ and whose values have not been popped by the pop operations ahead of $ pop_i$.
+The third condition requires that for any push operation which precedes the empty pop operation $ pop_i$, the value of the push operation has been popped by a previous pop operation (i.e., by $ pop_x, x<i$); for any push operation which is interleaved with the empty pop operation, if its value is not popped by a previous pop operation, then the push operation does not precede the previous pop operations and their matched push operations.

-\begin{proof} ($\boldsymbol\Longrightarrow$) We first prove that the theorem holds when $H$ does not contain the pop operations returning empty, then further extend the result to the case where $H$ contains this kind of pop operations.
+\begin{proof} ($\Longleftarrow$).
+We first prove that the theorem holds when $ H$ does not contain empty pop operations, then further extend the result to the case where $ H$ contains empty pop operations.

-1. $H$ is linearizable when $H$ does not contain the pop operations returning empty.
+1. $ H$ is linearizable when $ H$ does not contain empty pop operations.

-The proof is done in two stages.
+\textbf{Proof.} The proof is done in the following steps.
 Firstly, we construct a linearization of push operations.
-Secondly, we insert $ Pop_1,$ $Pop_2,$ $\dots,$ $Pop_n$, one after another, into the linearization sequence.
+Secondly, we insert $pop_1,pop_2,\dots,pop_n$, one after another, into the linearization sequence of push operations.
+Finally, we show that the final sequence is a linearization of $ H$.

-\textbf{Step 1:} Construct a linearization of push operations.
+\textbf{Step 1.} Construct a linearization of push operations.